t4d-gmbh/using-git-in-academia/CONTRIBUTING.md

     {% if page %}
     This text is only in the pages view and not on the slide
     {% endif %}

-## Making Contributions ✨

-Here are some ways you can contribute:

-- **Fixing Typos**: Simple fixes like correcting typos or grammatical errors are always welcome!
-- **Improving Clarity**: If you find sections that are unclear, feel free to rewrite them for better understanding.
-- **Adding Examples**: Examples can greatly enhance the documentation.
-If you have a use case, consider adding it.
-- **Suggest Additions**: If you think that the course is missing come curcial aspects, let us know by [creating an Issue](https://github.com/t4d-gmbh/using-git-in-academia/issues/new).

-## Submitting Changes 🚀

-Once you have made your changes, follow these steps to submit them:

-1. **Create a New Branch**:
-    ```
-    git checkout -b my-feature-branch
-    ```

-2. **Commit Your Changes**:
-   Make sure to write clear and descriptive commit messages:
-    ```
-    git commit -m "Fix typo in about git section"
-    ```

-3. **Push to Your Fork**:
-    ```
-    git push origin my-feature-branch
-    ```

-4. **Open a Pull Request**:
-   Go to the original repository on GitHub and open a pull request.
-   Provide a clear description of your changes and why they are needed.

 ## Additional Resources 🌐